developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/about/index.md

 New features in Enterprise Keybord 1.0:

-* This is Enterprise Keyboard 1.0; The whole thing is new!!
+* This is version 1.0--the whole thing is new!!